 Our Cloudmark Mobile Threat Research sees attacks spawning from regions around the globe, using a multitude of attack vectors to deliver malware to target devices.
 These attacks affect users globally and their scope and capabilities are increasing over time.
 Below we discuss a few of the prominent malware families using SMS as a threat vector.

-Since then, it been reported in Australia, New Zealand, Spain, Austria, Switzerland and other countries.
+Since then, it has been reported in Australia, New Zealand, Spain, Austria, Switzerland, and other countries.